Liz and her husband have stayed in many hotels and like to share their experience to help fellow travellers make informed hotel choices.

-Equipment consisted of a treadmill, a bike, a low bike, a rowing machine, weight resistance area, two benches, one with a weight bar, a large selection of weights and a mat.
+Equipment consisted of a treadmill, a bike, a low bike, a rowing machine, a weight resistance area, two benches, one with a weight bar, a large selection of weights, and a mat.
 There was also a water dispenser with cups, hand gel, and towels.

-The lights seemed to be on an automatic timer, as they went off after 30 minutes, which was a little disconcerting, but thankfully they soon came back on.
+The lights seemed to be on an automatic timer.
+They went off after 30 minutes, which was a little disconcerting.
+Thankfully they soon came back on.

 I was disappointed not to find a cross-trainer there, but I was fortunate to have the area to myself.
 'Mini' is an accurate description of these facilities, but it was adequate for my purposes.
-Any more than two people and it would feel crowded.
+More than two people and it would feel crowded.

 For those, like us, traveling by car, the hotel is located a few minutes south of the A4 Colnbrook bypass, which is the main road from the west into London.
 It is 6 minutes (1.6 miles) from junction 5 of the M4 and 6 minutes (3.4 miles) from junction 14 of the M25, London's infamous orbital motorway.

-Staff were friendly and helpful throughout our stay.
+The staff were friendly and helpful throughout our stay.
 We were able to check in very early and the unexpected complimentary breakfast was a bonus.
-Our room was comfortable, clean and well-soundproofed from the planes.
-As we went to breakfast we met a very friendly cleaner, who chatted away and offered us anything we wanted from her trolley, giving us a handful of tea bags and milk cartons and telling us to just ask later if we needed any more.
+Our room was comfortable, clean, and well-soundproofed from the planes.
+As we went to breakfast we met a very friendly cleaner, who chatted away and offered us anything we wanted from her trolley.
+She gave us a handful of tea bags and milk cartons and told us to just ask later if we needed any more.